15ho/15ho/README.md

-### Hi there
+### 👋 Hi there

 ## Who am I?

-A Back-End Developer / A Web3 Developer by day.
+A Back-End Developer / A Web3 Developer / A Trader.

-Always HUNGRY for Programming and NEW Technology. (ing)
+Always HUNGRY for Programming and NEW Technology.

 Interesed in AI Agent / Layer-1 / DeFi / Quant / InfoSec / Encoding (Go/Rust/Python).